systemcarl/weblog/outlines/about-me.md

 # About Me
 - I am a technologist, scientist, and educator.
+    - I am passionate about science and technology, and take every opportunity to share my passion.
+    - I am an unapologetic nerd.
+    - I love anything intellectually or philosophically challenging:
+        - classic science fiction, *e.g.* Star Trek (The Original Series);
+        - games, in any form, but especially those that are inspiring or creative;
+        - questions of aesthetics, ethics, and morality;
+- Everything to know about me is available here in [my writing].
     - I do not enjoy writing about myself.
-    - However, A short autobiography may be necessary to provide context for the rest of [my writing] and
+    - It may be necessary to provide context for the rest of my articles and [my projects].
-        [my projects].
-    - This also serves as a personal introduction to my work, and (hopefully) a way to connect with with the online community.
+    - A short autobiography also serves as a personal introduction to my work, and a way to connect with the online community.
-    - It will be a good opportunity to reflect on past successes and failures.

 ## A Journey So Far
 - I have always loved science and computers.